roulette

-acrylic on wood with constructed owl doll
+acrylic on wood with old wire overlay

 1000.

-acrylic on wood with old sewing machine
+acrylic on wood within old music stand holder

 pep wall box